akshayjshah/blog/recipes/bakers-percentages.md

 # Baker's Percentages

-Serious bakers use weights in their recipes, mostly because scooping technique and humidity introduce a lot of variance in volume-based measurement.
+Serious bakers use weights in their recipes, because scooping technique and humidity introduce a lot of variance in volume-based measurements.
 To make it easy to scale recipes up and down, bakers often express weights as percentages of the flour weight.
 This is completely different from normal math, where we'd use percentages of the *total* weight.

 There are two approaches to percentage-based sourdough baking: one breaks the starter into flour and water weights, and the other treats it as a separate